 You might have also heard these called “fellowship” or “internships”.
 Mine is technically called an APP Fellowship.
 Basically, no matter what its called, they’re all the same thing.
-An APP Fellowship is a program that places an emphasis on continuing education for APPs (advance practice providers), and gives them a stronger base on which to build the rest of their careers on.
+An APP post-graduate training is a program that places an emphasis on continuing education for APPs (advance practice providers), and gives them a stronger base on which to build the rest of their careers on.
 You’re also working during this time period.
 They can be in all different sorts of specialities, but typically are the more acute care fields or those that are less common (for example, palliative care).

 What happens in an PA residency/APP Fellowship?

 This definitely varies by each individual program!
 In most, you are both seeing patients and having designated educational time.
 The educational time can be lectures put on by more experienced providers, online courses, labs, or even joining in on lectures for MD/DO residents.
 Additionally, a good APP Fellowship will give you rotations outside of the field you plan on entering.
 This allows you to have a better understanding of the different specialties of medicine that work together.
 For instance, my program sends us on a trauma surgery and orthopedics rotation since those are two of the big specialities that we work hand in hand with in the ED.

-One of the easiest ways to think of a PA residency is to think of the residencies that physicians go through (though it’s definitely shorter and not always as intense, and I am in no way belittling a physician residency, it is similar in the expectations and education set up!
+One of the easiest ways to think of a PA residency is to think of the residencies that physicians go through.
+Though it’s definitely shorter and not always as intense, and I am in no way belittling a physician residency, it is similar in the expectations and education set up!